re-data/re-data/docs/docs/getting_started/toy_shop/toy_shop_data.md

 ```

 ## Toy shop data
-Toy shop DB has 4 seed tables which we would like to observe:
+Toy shop DB has 4 source & seed tables which we would like to observe:
   - customers
   - orders
   - order_items